par2/lamana/docs/contributions.rst

 6. submit your test, code and documentation as a pull requests on GitHub.

-The latter steps apply to enhancements Feature modules or core modules.
+The latter steps pertain to adding or enchancing Feature modules and improving core modules.
 Thanks for your contributions.
 You are helping to improve the LamAna community!